CompeyDev/MusicComp-v2/README.md

   </p>
  </div>

+ ## BOT WILL BE TAKEN OFFLINE ON 09-02-2021 FOR MAINTANENCE

  ## About
  MusicComp is a custom discord music bot with full Spotify, YouTube and Soundcloud API support.
 It also has a [Web Dashboard](https://musiccomp.devcomp.tk/dashboard).